 What are ethics?

 If you know the difference between the right and the wrong and choose the right, you are a moral person.
 Almost always, your morality is reflected through your deeds.
-However, if you choose the right when it’s involves a lot of risk, you are an ethical person.
+However, if you choose the right when it’s involves a lot of risk and low incentives for you, you are an ethical person.

-My personal belief is that when you are vocal about your values, you will attract the right people in life.
+My belief is that when you are vocal about your values, you will attract the right people in life.
 However, I also realize that this post could come off like virtue signalling.
-I assure you that although I try my best to uphold these values trho my interactions with people, from time to time I fail.
-So I am not perfect.
+I assure you that although I try my best to uphold these values through my interactions with people, from time to time I fail.
+I am flawed in my own ways.

 Here are a few things that I value: